Omerdica/UFOs/README.md

 ![Code1](images_2/filters_2.png)

-Next we wrote a code in our app.js file to filter through our data using changeElement and if loops to return specific resutls that the user wants to see.
-By adding this code we can now use our search function become alive.
+Next we wrote a code in our app.js file to filter through our data using changeElement and If loops to return specific resutls that the user wants to see.
+We also labeled each search box so that the user has more options on how they want to perform their search.

 ![Code1](images_2/Filter_S.png)